 Offers a wide variety of very American food ranging from breakfasts (their popular corn beef mash), to soups and salads to a number of meat dishes for dinner.
 Reasonably priced throughout the day.
 Refreshing, they open early – really early mate – as in 6am.
 Get some grub before getting wet in those cricks while yo go after the fish.
 Long time restaurant in town.

 Mountain Rambler Brewery is located at 186 S Main St (plenty of parking in front of the restaurant and small shopping center).
 Looks quite unassuming from the outside – the windows face west and in the afternoon are highly reflective so one cannot see inside the restaurant.
+This has quickly become our go to restaurant when we are in town.

 Offers an excellent selection of beers including several ciders.
 Seating is mostly tables – with some long tables present so you are seated next to other patrons.
 During a recent visit, nearly all tables were in use and after waiting in a decent sized line – we were pleasantly surprised when our food came to our table very quickly.
 One of the better restaurants we have experienced in the Owens Valley.
 Very good salads – recommended entree is the Bratwurst with homemade sauerkraut.